BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 When considered in the rightward direction, that shows a proton and an electron react to create a neutron and an electron neutrino.

 <p>
-All these reactions are thought to have happened in the rightward direction at least to some degree in the early universe.
+All these reactions are thought to have happened in the rightward direction at to at least some degree in the early universe.
 The temperature of the universe was very high at that time.
 </p>

 <p>
-So we can start with photons and get all three of electrons, protons, and neutrons.
+So we can start with photons and get all three of: electrons, protons, and neutrons.
-Electrons, protons, and neutrons, in turn, are sufficient ingredients to build any element in the periodic table.
+Electrons, protons, and neutrons, in turn, let you build any element in the periodic table.
-Everything from helium to calcium to gold.
+Everything from helium to gold.
-That's a minor simplification because it puts aside things like gluons, which "glue together" atomic nuclei, but it's the core picture.
+That's a minor simplification because it puts aside things like gluons, which "glue together" atomic nuclei, but it's the core idea.
 </p>

 <p>
-In other words, all matter was created from "light" (radiation, a superset of visible light).
+That is to say, all matter was created from "light" (radiation, a superset of visible light).
-The fact that this was included matter-of-factly in the pages of a textbook kind of stopped me in my tracks mentally when I read it.
+The fact that this was included matter-of-factly in the pages of a textbook stopped me in my tracks a little.
-This is known, accepted physics: the early universe was entirely radiation ("light").
+It's accepted physics: the early universe was entirely radiation ("light").
-All the "stuff" was formed later.
+All the "stuff" one can touch was formed later.
 </p>

 <p>
-As it happens, the equation describing the "exchange rate" of converting light (i.e. energy) into matter is the most famous equation of all time: e=mc<sup>2</sup>.
+As it happens, the equation describing the "exchange rate" of converting light (i.e. radiative energy) into matter is the most famous equation of all time: `e=mc<sup>2</sup>`.
-You can rewrite it as m=e/c<sup>2</sup>, telling you how much energy you need to create a given amount of mass (note: a lot).
 `e` is energy, and `m` is mass, and `c` is just a number (the conversion factor).
+You can rewrite it as `m=e/c<sup>2</sup>`, telling you how much energy you need to create a given amount of mass.
+You need a lot of energy to create a tiny bit of mass.
+In the reverse, you can convert a little bit of matter into energy, which is how nuclear weapons work.
 </p>

 <p>